michel-kraemer/citeproc-java/using/command-line-tool/index.md

 `-c, --citation`
 : Specifies that citations should be generated instead of a bibliography.
-  If you use this argument, you have to provide one or more citation IDs to the command line tool.
+  If you use this argument you have to provide one or more citation IDs to the command line tool.

+Mendeley:

+{:.man-page}
+`--mendeley`
+: Connects to Mendeley Web to create citations and bibliographies for the documents the user stored there.
+When connecting for the first time the tool will synchronize its internal database (stored in the user's home directory) with the server.
+Apart from that, the tool will ask for authorization if it has not connected to the Mendeley server before.
+Authorization can be granted by pointing the web browser to the URL given by the tool, accepting the requesting, and then entering the displayed validation code.

+`--mendeley-sync`
+: Forces synchronization of the internal database with Mendeley Web.
+  This option has to be used if new documents have been added to the user's web catalog or if a document's details have changed.
+This option implies `--mendeley`.

+Miscellaneous:

+{:.man-page}
 `-h, --help`
 : Displays the help text

-`-v, --version`
+`-V, --version`
 : Displays the command line tool's version

 The citeproc-java tool also accepts one or more citation IDs.
 How these